jurajHasik/j1j2_ipeps_states/README.md

 block-sparse form.
 See ``single-site_pg-C4v-A1_internal_U1/README.md``.

 [^1]: In practice it is more convenient to instead rotate either operators or reduced density matrices.
+[^2]: both nearest- and next-nearest neighbour spin exchange terms are evaluated in 2x2 patch embedded in CTM environment